 Rutland Wedding // Gemma & Ben

-So...unable to take everyone to Bali, Gemma and Ben decided to bring Bali to them with an exotic Bali inspired summer wedding!
-Not the easiest of fusions to pull off in this country but they perfectly chose the picturesque county of Rutland and what a magical day it was.
+So...unable to take everyone to Bali, Gemma and Ben decided to bring Bali to them with an exotic Bali inspired summer wedding in Rutland!
+Not the easiest of fusions to pull off in this country but they certainly succeeded, what a magical day it was.

 They married at the breathtaking Normanton Church, which is part underwater sitting within the lake itself.
 An emotional service was followed by a stunning river cruise, marking the start of the celebrations with sun, music, beer and prosecco!
 It may not have been Bali but on the top deck of the boat with blue sky and the sun beating down, drinks flowing, it didn’t need to be.
 They couldn’t have bettered this experience, it was such an intimate party, full of fun and laughter.
 So them and just perfect!